 In 2015-2016, Marnita’s Table worked with The Ramsey Triad (Ramsey County, The City of St. Paul and St. Paul Public Schools) to deliver Engage!
 A Concerted Social Action project to arrive at a shared vision for effective solutions to keep kids and their families from falling through the cracks.
 The project exceeded all of its goals.
 More importantly, key relationships and conversations were catalyzed across silos allowing for more effective collaboration and community engagement.

-ISI has catalyzed St. Cloud to be more inclusive over the past 5 years.
-Our very first ISI was in Mayor Kleis’ home delivering significant changes for St. Cloud in less than 3 hours: 1.
+IZI has catalyzed St. Cloud to be more inclusive over the past 5 years.
+Our very first IZI was in Mayor Kleis’ home delivering significant changes for St. Cloud in less than 3 hours: 1.
 Upon learning about the “unwelcome” of St. Cloud’s Welcome Center, Kleis 48 hours later had completely revamped it based directly on these immigrant voices.
 It actually now welcomes the new immigrants and families of color who have increased the community from being less than 4% of color to over 10% of color in less than 4 years.
 2. St. Cloud had been looking for individuals of color to serve in leadership posts on two city commissions.
 At his first ISI, Kleis met two people of color who were appointed to the commissions within 1 month following their first ISI.
 Both are now highly respected civic leaders.

-We brought together St. Cloud’s civic and community leaders with new immigrants to ignite more immigrant business ownership in the community, 6 WEEKS later, ground was identified for a global market, the idea for which and the civic will to accomplish it were born over one three hour ISI.
+We brought together St. Cloud’s civic and community leaders with new immigrants to ignite more immigrant business ownership in the community, 6 weeks later, ground was identified for a global market, the idea for which and the civic will to accomplish it were born over one three hour IZI.
 1 year later those 85 individuals are each carrying forward individually and collectively.
 Not only that, several individuals of color are leading the effort, another major behavioral shift in St. Cloud.

-PFund used 6 hours of ISI to catalyze its Racial Equity Initiative Leadership Forum less than 18 months later 30 GLBT leaders of color had graduated and are now engaging in their own community-based problem solving.
+PFund used 6 hours of IZI to catalyze its Racial Equity Initiative Leadership Forum less than 18 months later 30 GLBT leaders of color had graduated and are now engaging in their own community-based problem solving.